 - 4 Debt Forgiveness Options for Seniors

-Guest contributor: Lyle Solomon has extensive legal experience as well as in-depth knowledge and experience in consumer finance and writing.
+Guest contributor Lyle Solomon has extensive legal experience and in-depth knowledge of consumer finance and writing.
 He has been a member of the California State Bar since 2003.
-He graduated from the University of the Pacific’s McGeorge School of Law in Sacramento, California, in 1998, and currently works for the Oak View Law Group in California as a Principal Attorney.
+He graduated from the University of the Pacific’s McGeorge School of Law in Sacramento, California, in 1998 and currently serves as a Principal Attorney at Oak View Law Group in California.